thearst3rd/crispy-doom/README.md

 	* When high resolution rendering is enabled (especially when combined with widescreen), the game becomes notably laggy.
 This is a bit of a surprise to me since I figured the Wii U would be totally capable of running this game at higher resolutions right out of the box.
 More optimizations are needed, I hope that I will be able to get this to work at full speed without major changes to the renderer.
 I also might just be doing something very wrong/inefficient so we'll see :)
 * No networking support
 	* `SDL2_net` is not supported on the Wii U, so for now, this is single player only.
-* No WAD picking
+* Launcher is lacking features
-	* Version 0.1 does not include any kind of "launcher" program, and instead Crispy Doom will scan over all your WADs and pick based on its own priority.
-I plan on adding a launcher in the future to let you select between all of your WADs, including loading PWADS, and add additional parameters if you'd like (such as `-fast`, `-nomonsters`, `-warp xy` etc.)
+	* I plan on improving the launcher in the future to let you load PWADS, add additional parameters if you'd like (such as `-fast`, `-nomonsters`, `-warp xy` etc), and rebind controls.
 * No controllers other than the Wii U Gamepad
 	* Currently, I have hard coded it to only use the Wii U Gamepad.
 I will expand it with support for other controllers in the future, it doesn't seem to be too hard.
 * No cheats
 	* Since there is no keyboard, you cannot enter any cheat codes.
 I plan to rectify this by adding a menu to control the cheats from there.

+### Known Bugs

+* If the Wii U Gamepad disconnects, reconnecting it will NOT regain control of the game.
+Quitting with the Home button still works though.
+* When playing with a [Freedoom](https://freedoom.github.io/) WAD (and probably others), the music will _sometimes_ not work.
+You might need to switch to a different stage then switch back to kick-start music into working.
+	* I have a feeling this is because Freedoom uses `midi` files rather than `mus` files that that doesn't play perfectly with my music speedup hack.
+Looking into it.

 ## Default Controls